atlas-mcp-server

 , andKnowledge

-nodes along with relationships into separate JSON files. - Trigger manual backup:
+nodes with relationships as JSON files. - Creates timestamped backup directories (e.g.,

 npm run db:backup